 The reMarkable template—a weekly dashboard—is the same layout I used in my MAMBI planner, but if you prefer a different kind of layout, you can create it yourself using one of the bullet journal templates provided.
 You can choose from the various sized grid and dot layouts.
 There are even half-page layouts, where the top or bottom half contain grids, lines, or dots, and the other half is blank.

 I prefer handwriting to typing, so I journal and write every day on my reMarkable 2.
 You can choose from several different pens, pencils, brushes, and markers, all of which are pressure-sensitive and available in different thicknesses.
 Switching between them on the interface is simple.

 I also enjoy practicing calligraphy, so I absolutely love the fact that reMarkable provides calligraphy worksheet templates.

 The first step in my editing process is to read a piece in its entirety—in my bed, under a soft blanket.
-Before purchasing the reMarkable 2, I had to print each document, which was a big waste of paper, and all those pages were a pain to manage.
-Now, I transfer the PDF to my reMarkable, do my first read, highlight passages, scribble down queries in the margins, and once finished, pull up the marked PDF on my work PC with the reMarkable application.
+Before purchasing the reMarkable 2, I had to print each document, which wasted a ton of paper.
+Plus, all those pages were a pain to manage.
+Now, I transfer the PDF to my reMarkable, do my first read—highlighting passages, scribbling queries in the margins—and once finished, I can email the file to the client straight from the device.
+Amazing.